LauraRuis/do-pigs-fly/README.md

-# Large language models are not zero-shot communicators
+# The Goldilocks of Pragmatic Understanding: Fine-tuning Strategy Matter for Implicature Resolution by LLMs
-This repository concerns the <a href="https://arxiv.org/abs/2210.14986" target="_blank">paper</a> "Large language models are not zero-shot communicators".
+This repository concerns the <a href="https://arxiv.org/abs/2210.14986" target="_blank">paper</a> "The Goldilocks of Pragmatic Understanding: Fine-tuning Strategy Matter for Implicature Resolution by LLMs".
 It contains the code for running evaluations with OpenAI's and Cohere's API's.
 For evaluations on public HuggingFace models have a look at <a href="https://github.com/LauraRuis/lm-evaluation-harness" target="_blank">this repository</a>.

 <a href="https://huggingface.co/datasets/UCL-DARK/ludwig" target="_blank">**HF Dataset**</a>